-Revenues for the three months ended March 31, 2014, were \$5,447 million, an increase of \$163 million, or 3 percent as compared with the three months ended March 31, 2013.
-The increase in revenues is due to the following changes in underlying trends in revenues:
+Revenues for the three months ended March 31, 2017 were \$5,185 million, an increase of \$418 million, or 9 percent, as compared with the three months ended March 31, 2016.
+The increase in revenue is primarily due to a 6 percent increase in unit volume and higher fuel surcharge revenue driven primarily by higher fuel prices.
+The change in revenues is due to the following: